dualfade/stuffz/README.md

-# stuffz I put here --
+# In Search of BigFoot --